-We believe conflict isn’t an intellectual exercise.
-We are introducing a more embodied approach that will allow you to find better ways to handle difficult conversations.
+We are bringing an embodied approach to building conflict engagement skills that will allow you to find better ways to handle and practice difficult conversations.
+Conflict isn’t just an intellectual exercise and neither is Conflict Theatre.

 Conflict Theatre uses techniques to practice constructive engagement with conflict and gain the courage we need to do so.
 It is a collaboration between Human Resources and the Department of Theatre and Film.

 Workshop Sessions: (Full course participation is mandatory)